Explic/Software/VSCode/WeatherApp/README.md

 - Change the display colour
 - Debug mode for troubleshooting and displaying past interactions
 - Handle user errors and exceptions gracefully.
+- Saves and loads locations and settings into a text file

 ## Requirements